gramos22/gramos22/README.md

 <h1 style="width: max-content; text-align: center">🙂<h1>
-Welcome to my github page!
-I hope my ideas make you think...
+Welcome to my GitHub page!
+I hope you like my ideas, they always are based in how I can help other people´s life with codes.

 ## Technologies I like to use: